Print

 • 4-5 garlic cloves (crushed)

-• 2 tablespoon olive oil
+• 2 tablespoons olive oil

-• 1 tablespoon flour (or corn starch as a gluten free option)
+• 1 tablespoon flour (or cornstarch as a gluten-free option)

 • 2 teaspoons cumin powder

-• Jalapenos (Optional)
+• Jalapenos or green chilli (Optional)

 Instructions

-2. Add eggplant over lentils, salt and cumin, cover the pot and lower the heat to medium.
-Let it simmer for another 25 minutes.
+3. Add salt and cumin, cover the pot, and lower the heat to medium.

 Notes